tersesystems/echopraxia/README.md

         context.getFields().stream().anyMatch(field -> field.name().equals("foo"));
 ```

-Conditions should be cheap to evaluate, and should be "safe" - i.e. they should not do things like network calls, database lookups, or rely on locks.

 Conditions can be used either on the logger, on the statement, or against the predicate check.

 > **NOTE**: Conditions are a great way to manage diagnostic logging in your application with more flexibility than global log levels can provide.